 All clinical and product use management must be fully documented in participant study records.
 When the PSRT is consulted in relation to clinical and product use management, completed PSRT query forms (including a response from the PSRT) must be printed and filed in participant study records.
 Unless otherwise specified in protocol section 9, the IoR/designee should immediately consult the PSRT for any product holds, for further guidance on resuming study product, continuing the hold temporarily, or progressing to permanent discontinuation of study product.
-Product holds and discontinuations must be communicated to site pharmacy staff using the Vaginal Ring Request Slip, as described in Section 6 of this manual.
+Product holds and discontinuations must be communicated to site pharmacy staff using the Vaginal Ring Request Slip, as described in Section 7 of this manual.
 Product holds and discontinuations also must be documented on Product Hold/Discontinuation CRFs.

 Following temporary holds or permanent discontinuation from study product, some study procedures will be modified or discontinued.
-See SSP sections 4.5.5-4.5.8 for details.
+See SSP sections 4.5.5 to 4.5.9 for details.

-Figure 8-2 Conditions Requiring Product Hold or Permanent Discontinuation
+Figure 8-1 Conditions Requiring Product Hold or Permanent Discontinuation

-Temporary Permanent Condition Hold Discontinuation Report of use of prohibited medications and medications (including the use of PEP/PrEP) to be avoided as described in protocol Section 6.6 X Unable or unwilling to comply with required study procedures, or otherwise might be put at undue risk to their safety and well-being by continuing product use, according to the judgment of the loR/designee.
-X Exposure to or acquisition of HIV infection X Pregnancy X Breastfeeding X Grade 3 AE unrelated to Study Product not addressed in Section 9.5 X Grade 3 AE related to Study Product not addressed in Section 9.5 x Grade 4 AE not addressed in Section 9.5 (regardless of relationship) Х Superficial epithelial disruption (abrasion/peeling) which has worsened after re-evaluation in 3-5 days x Deep epithelial disruption (ulceration) Х Symptomatic, localized erythema or edema (area <50% of vulvar surface or combined vaginal and cervical surface) which has worsened after re-evaluation in 3-5 days X Asymptomatic, localized erythema or edema (area <50% of vulvar surface or combined vaginal and cervical surface) which has worsened after re-evaluation at the next scheduled visit X Generalized erythema or severe edema (area >50% of vulvar surface or combined vaginal and cervical surface) X Unexpected genital bleeding due to deep epithelial disruption Х
+Condition Temporary Hold Permanent Discontinuation Report of use of prohibited medications and medications to be avoided (including the use of PEP/PrEP) as described in protocol Section 6.6 X Unable or unwilling to comply with required study procedures, or otherwise might be put at undue risk to their safety and well-being by continuing product use, according to the judgment of the loR/designee.
+X Exposure to or acquisition of HIV infection Х Pregnancy X Breastfeeding X Grade 3 AE unrelated to Study Product not addressed in Section 9.5 X Grade 3 AE related to Study Product not addressed in Section 9.5 X Grade 4 AE not addressed in Section 9.5 (regardless of relationship) Х

+Condition Temporary Hold Permanent Discontinuation Superficial epithelial disruption (abrasion/peeling) which has worsened after re-evaluation in 3-5 days X Deep epithelial disruption (ulceration) X Symptomatic, localized erythema or edema (area <50% of vulvar surface or combined vaginal and cervical surface) which has worsened after re-evaluation in 3-5 days x Asymptomatic, localized erythema or edema (area <50% of vulvar surface or combined vaginal and cervical surface) which has worsened after re-evaluation at the next scheduled visit X Generalized erythema or severe edema (area >50% of vulvar surface or combined vaginal and cervical surface) X Unexpected genital bleeding due to deep epithelial disruption X Vaginal ring has been out for longer than three consecutive days X Particiapnt has missed more than three consecutive study visits X